rollup/awesome/README.md

 - [preserve-shebang](https://github.com/developit/rollup-plugin-preserve-shebang) - Preserves leading shebang in a build entry.
 - [prettier](https://github.com/mjeanroy/rollup-plugin-prettier) - Run prettier on a bundle.
 - [rebase](https://github.com/sebastian-software/rollup-plugin-rebase) - Copies and adjusts asset references to new destination-relative location.
-- [remove-attributes](https://github.com/jacobbogers/rollup-plugin-jsx-remove-attributes) - Remove attribute `data-testid` (configurable) from final react prodcution builds.
+- [remove-attributes](https://github.com/jacobbogers/rollup-plugin-jsx-remove-attributes) - Remove attribute `data-testid` (or any other collection of attributes) from final react production builds.
 - [shift-header](https://github.com/jacksonrayhamilton/rollup-plugin-shift-header) - Move comment headers to the top of a bundle.
 - [sri](https://github.com/JonasKruckenberg/rollup-plugin-sri) - Add subresource integrity attributes for your bundle.
 - [static-site](https://gitlab.com/thekelvinliu/rollup-plugin-static-site) - Generate HTML for a bundle.